synaptics-astra/doc/yocto.rst

 ``c5a.4xlarge`` AWS instance, which matches the requirements above, takes approximately 2 hours.

-Yocto build system can very efficiently exploit more cores if these are available.
+The Yocto build system can very efficiently exploit more cores if these are available.

 .. note::
     Building entirely from NFS mounted directories is not supported